Celebration Chase Preview, Tips, Runners & Trends (Jump Finale)

 Celebration Chase Jockey Statistics

-The leading jockey in the Celebration Chase over the last 20 renewals is Nico de Boinville who has won the race four times with those four winners coming from Sprinter Sacre (2016) and Altior (2017, 2018 & 2019).
-The only other jockey to have recorded multiple wins in the Celebration Chase is Jamie Moore (2 wins).
+The leading jockey in the Celebration Chase over the last 20 renewals is Nico de Boinville who has won the race five times with those five winners coming from Sprinter Sacre (2016), Altior (2017, 2018 & 2019) and Jonbon (2024).

 Here are some of the top Celebration Chase jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):